 TennCare provides pharmacy benefits to eligible enrollees.
-However, enrollees who also have Medicare receive pharmacy benefits through Medicare Part D. Enrollees should contact the Tennessee Health Connection (page
+However, enrollees who also have Medicare receive pharmacy benefits through Medicare Part D. Enrollees should contact the TennCare Connect with questions.

-If you are helping a family member and do not know if he or she has TennCare, or, if so, which plan, call the Tennessee Health Connection for assistance.
+If you are helping a family member and do not know if he or she has TennCare, or, if so, which plan, call the TennCare Connect for assistance.

 TennCare MCOs are responsible for providing mental health services, including substance abuse treatment, to enrollees.
 Some of the organizations listed under Medical Insurance & Financing can provide information about TennCare’s coverage of mental health services and can help to advocate or resolve problems.